DIRT ROAD CAMP

 A cozy little pub serving up fine food and sturdy drinks, from great Irish Classics to pub must-haves, they have something to satisfy every palate!
 Regular events include trivia nights (Wednesdays) and live music (Fridays, Saturdays).

 A small-batch craft cidery based in the foothills of the Catskill Mountains.
-Alongside our cider, we offer hearty or light meals of locally farmed and foraged meats, fish, cheese and vegetables that change seasonally.
+Along with cider, they offer hearty or light meals of locally farmed and foraged meats, fish, cheese and vegetables that change seasonally.
 Well behaved and leashed dogs are welcome in the courtyard.

 A cozy small-town hotel and restaurant featuring an outdoor food and beer garden.
 Offering a fully revamped menu of tavern classics with specials and guest chefs visiting regularly.
 Take out is available, along with online ordering via the hotel’s website.
 There are also two hotel rooms dedicated to pod dining where a single party of up to 8 people can enjoy their own exclusive dining experience.
 Live music and events hosted in the summer.

 The above restaurants are within a 10/15 minute drive from DRC.
 Additional notable restaurants within a reasonable radius include: Peekamoose Restaurant & Tap Room (Big Indian), Table on Ten (Bloomville), The Ponds Restaurant (East Meredith), Brushland Eating House (Bovina).

 Price Chopper Supermarket

 A full-service supermarket for all of your grocery needs.
 Closest place to Dirt Road Camp to pick up ice, etc. and your best bet for campers driving to Dirt Road from the North and the West.
 You will also find a hardware store, pizzeria, smoke shop, Walgreens, etc. in this shopping plaza.